vlitzke/vlitzke.github.io/reading-list.md

 - Pynchon, Thomas: *Gravity's Rainbow*

 ### To-read list:
+- Balle, Solveij: *On the Calculation of Volume*
 - Brett, Peter V: *The Painted Man (Demon Cycle Series)*
 - Brown, Elaine: *A Taste of Power: A Black Woman's Story*
 - Dazai, Osamu: *No Longer Human* (Tom)